awsdocs/amazon-comprehend-developer-guide/doc_source/API_DescribeEndpoint.md

 # DescribeEndpoint<a name="API_DescribeEndpoint"></a>

 Gets the properties associated with a specific endpoint\.
 Use this operation to get the status of an endpoint\.
+For information about endpoints, see [Managing endpoints](https://docs.aws.amazon.com/comprehend/latest/dg/manage-endpoints.html)\.

 ## Request Syntax<a name="API_DescribeEndpoint_RequestSyntax"></a>